OurMachinery/themachinery-books/tutorials/src/the_truth/drag_and_drop.md

 {{insert_code(env.TM_BOOK_CODE_SNIPPETS/custom_assets/drag_drop/txt.c,create_truth_types)}}
 ```

-We need to make use of the `TM_TT_ASPECT__ASSET_SCENE` aspect.
+We need to make use of the `tm_asset_scene_api` aspect.
 This aspect allows the associated Truth Type to be dragged and dropped to the Scene if wanted!
 We can find it in the `plugins/the_machinery_shared/asset_aspects.h` header.

 ### Asset Scene Aspect